 If you have a previous version of Enscape installed, or if you are missing any software that Enscape requires to function correctly, then the first thing you’ll see is the Requirements screen.

 You can click the Skip button, even if the machine is missing any of these requirements or if you decide not to remove any previous versions of Enscape.
-However, it is advised that you click on the Perform uninstall button and that you also install any missing requirements as Enscape would likely not function correctly otherwise.
+However, it is advised that you click on the Perform uninstall button and that you also make sure that you install any missing requirements that are listed in this window, as Enscape will not function correctly otherwise.

 Uninstall previous versions of Enscape